Synthetic fractional flux quanta in a ring of superconducting qubits: Spectrum measurement

 where $\hat{\rho}_{ss}$ is the steady-state density matrix satisfying $\partial \hat{\rho}_{ss}/\partial t=0$.
-We then perform numerical simulations for system of size $N_s=4$, keeping up to $N_p=3$ excitations, and we choose experimentally relevant parameters taken from Ref.~\cite{fedorov2021photon}: $U=0.188~{\rm GHz}$, $J=0.041~{\rm GHz}$, $\Gamma=16.0~{\rm MHz}$, $\gamma_1=0.01~{\rm MHz}$.
+We then perform numerical simulations for system of size $N_s=4$, keeping up to $N_p=3$ excitations, and we choose experimentally relevant parameters taken from Ref.~\cite{fedorov2021photon}: $\omega=3.9~{\rm GHz}$, $U=0.188~{\rm GHz}$, $J=0.041~{\rm GHz}$.

-In Fig.~\ref{Fig3}a) we present the results for weak driving $\Omega=0.01~{\rm GHz}$.
+In Fig.~\ref{Fig3}(a) we present the results for weak driving $\Omega=0.01~{\rm GHz}$, $\Gamma=5~{\rm MHz}$, $\gamma_1=1~{\rm MHz}$, and we neglect $\gamma_\phi$ (see \cite{Note1} for a discussion of the role of $\gamma_\phi$).
+Notice that typical decoherence rates are dominated by relaxation processes and that the chosen value of $\gamma_1$ is a worst-case scenario rather than an optimistic value.
 A clear broad bright signal following the dispersion $E^{(1)}_k=\omega-\omega_d-J\cos(2\pi k/N_s+\Phi/N_s)$, for $k=0,\ldots, N_s-1$ emerges.
 This feature, displaying the full $2\pi$ flux periodicity, is identified as corresponding to the $N_p=1$ sector.
-Remarkably, a weaker signal in the form of a dip is visible, in lower part of Fig.~\ref{Fig3}a), that corresponds to the $N_p=2$ sectors.
-Here, we see the inception of the reduced periodicity, where a new minimum appears between $\Phi=0$ and $\Phi=2\pi$.
+Remarkably, a weaker signal in the form of a dip is visible, in lower part of Fig.~\ref{Fig3}(a), which corresponds to the $N_p=2$ sector.
+Here, we see the inception of the reduced periodicity, where a minimum appears between $\Phi=0$ and $\Phi=2\pi$.
 The apparent deviations with respect to the perfect reduced periodicity were demonstrated to arise as $1/N_s$ corrections \cite{piroli2016local,naldesi2019rise,naldesi2022enhancing}.
 In order to observe the $N_p=3$ bound state we needed to increase the driving amplitude $\Omega$ to be of order $J$.
 We comment that the time scale for photon hopping from the transmission line to the lattice site $j=1$, determined by $2\pi/\Omega$, has to be comparable to or shorter than the time scale on which photons hop from one transmon to the other, $1/J$, requiring $\Omega\gtrsim J$.
-For $\Omega=0.04~{\rm GHz}$ the sector $N_p=3$ appears, as shown in Fig.~\ref{Fig3}b).
+For $\Omega=0.04~{\rm GHz}$, $\Gamma=0.1~{\rm MHz}$, and $\gamma_1=10^{-2}~{\rm MHz}$ the sector $N_p=3$ appears, as shown in Fig.~\ref{Fig3}(b).
 The lowest energy band is displayed as significantly broadened and we can only observe the fractional $2\pi/3$ periodicity in the excited bands.
 We also point out that degeneracies in the level crossings of the many-body spectrum, taking place at specific values of the synthetic flux, are lifted as a combined effect of driving and dissipation.

 Our numerical findings are corroborated by a perturbative calculation valid for large $U$ of the energy dispersion~\cite{Note1}